 Who are the Native American peoples?

-Native American peoples, also known as the Indigenous Peoples of the Americas, are a rich and diverse cultural mosaic.
-Before the arrival of Europeans, these groups inhabited the American and Canadian continents, each with their own language, traditions, and ways of life.
+Native American peoples, also known as Indigenous peoples of the Americas, form a rich and diverse cultural mosaic.
+Before the arrival of Europeans, these groups inhabited the American and Canadian continents, each with its own language, traditions, and way of life.
 This article explores some of the major Native American peoples and their distinctive characteristics.

 1. The Iroquois